NishikiChisato/CppSelfLearningNote/CMU15-445/Notes/Buffer Pool Manager.md

 The *foreign-key constrain* requires that attribute(s) of referencing relation must be the **primary key** of the referenced relation. the *referential integrity constrain*, on the other hand, simply requires that the value appearing in referencing relation **must** appears in referenced relation

+#### Session

+The session, in database, refers to a connection established between a user and a database system for a special period of time.
+During the session, database system would keep track of session-special informance(e.g. identity, privilege), user can also perform multi operation.
+The session remains active until user log out, disconnect, or set timeout period is reached.

 ---

 ## Introduction to SQL